umijs/umi/docs/plugins/api.md

 ### modifyBundleImplementor

-For example, it is used to switch to webpack@5 or others.
+For example, it is used to switch to webpack@5 or others. e.g.:

-e.g.

 ```ts
 import webpack from 'webpack';